LwaBot/minibot-wow/README.md

 ### Framework-independent Project

-MiniBot also allows you to create "framework-independent" projects which can be loaded by MiniBot directly without the AddOn framework.
+MiniBot also allows you to create "framework-independent" projects which can be loaded by MiniBot directly without the Project framework.
 Such projects work like a pure WoW AddOn, except that:

 1. The project is loaded in both Login screen and World.
 2. The project is able to be encrypted by `MiniBot CLI`, to take the advantage of source code protection and authorization controls.